Draya Michele: Early life

-Andraya Michele was born and raised in Reading, Pennsylvania.
+Andraya Michele Howard was born and raised in Reading, Pennsylvania.

 Career

-Michele first came to the attention of the public as the girlfriend of entertainer Chris Brown.
-She was part of the freshman cast of the VH1 series Basketball Wives LA in 2011, and in the same year made her first scripted acting debut in TV One's Will to Love opposite Keshia Knight-Pulliam and Marques Houston.
+Howard first came to the attention of the public as the girlfriend of entertainer Chris Brown.
+She was part of the Season 1 cast of the VH1 reality series Basketball Wives LA in 2011, and in the same year made her first scripted acting debut in TV One's Will to Love opposite Keshia Knight Pulliam and Marques Houston.
 She remained as part of the cast of Basketball Wives LA until her departure at the end of the show's fourth season in 2015.
-She had a supporting role in the 2016 film The Perfect Match.
+She had a supporting role in the 2016 feature film The Perfect Match (with Terrence J and Cassie Ventura).

 She owns a number of fashion lines: her swimwear line Mint Swim launched in 2011, and her lifestyle clothing line Fine Ass Girls launched in 2013.
-In November 2016 she launched another clothing line, Beige & Coco.
+In November 2016, she launched another clothing line, Beige & Coco.

 Personal life

-She has three children, one of whom she welcomed with her ex fiancé Orlando Scandrick.
+She has three children, one of whom she welcomed with her ex-fiancé Orlando Scandrick.
 She is currently dating Jalen Green of the NBA's Phoenix Suns; they welcomed a daughter born on May 12, 2024.